Ostap-sudo/kaggle-analysis-Auto-Prices-Economic-Trends-2019-2023-/readme.md

 Conclusion
 This analysis provides insights into how car prices and sales figures have evolved over time, and how inflation influences car sales.
 The use of PostgreSQL and Python allows for efficient data storage, manipulation, and visualization.

 Feel free to modify the file paths and adjust database details as per your system configuration.

+Next Steps
+Further Analysis: You can extend the analysis by exploring additional metrics, such as car brand trends, regional price variations, or sales forecasting.

+Interactive Dashboards: Consider creating interactive dashboards using tools like Power BI or Plotly for more advanced visualizations.

-Let me know if you need further adjustments or additions!
+Let me know if you need further adjustments or additions to the project!